 What about the glycemic index (GI)?

-There is no standard definition of a low GI diet and people who attempt to follow a low GI plan for any length of time are likely to miss out on nutritious food and the vitamins and minerals in these foods.
+There is no standard definition of a low GI diet, and people who attempt to follow a low GI plan for any length of time are likely to miss out on nutritious food and the vitamins and minerals in these foods.
 For example, watermelon has a higher GI than ice cream.
 Does this mean that you should avoid watermelon and indulge in a sundae?
 M & M candies have a lower GI than pasta.
-So should you eat a bag of M & M’s while the rest of the family is eating pasta?
-The GI has nothing to do with the nutritional quality of food; for example, you wouldn’t eat either pineapple or sweet potatoes on a low GI diet, but these are very nutritious foods.
-As for those carrots that are so damn high in sugar?
-If one more person tells me that they avoid carrots because of this, I really do fear that my head will explode.
-At any rate, a pound and a half of carrots has the same amount of carbohydrate and therefore a similar GI as pasta does.
+Should you eat a bag of M & M’s while the rest of the family is eating pasta?
+The GI has nothing to do with the nutritional quality of food; for example, you wouldn’t eat pineapple or sweet potatoes on a low GI diet, but these are very nutritious foods.
+As for those carrots that are supposedly so damn high in sugar?
+If one more person tells me that they avoid carrots because of this, I do fear that my head will explode.
+A pound and a half of carrots have the same amount of carbohydrate and, therefore, a similar GI as pasta does.
 How likely are you to eat a cup of pasta at one sitting?
-Oh, really likely.
-How likely are you to eat a pound and a half of carrots in one sitting?
+Oh, very likely.
+How probably are you to eat a pound and a half of carrots in one sitting?
 Not at all.
 If you want to try to incorporate the GI into your diet plan, use it to make food choices within the same category, such as sourdough bread instead of white bread or al dente pasta over thoroughly cooked pasta.